Razia Sajjad Zaheer: Career

 Razia had been contributing short stories to journals like Phool, Tehzib-e-Nisvaan and Ismat since her childhood.
 In Lucknow, Razia began to teach, write and translate in order to earn a living.
 She translated about 40 books into Urdu.
 Her translation of Bertold Brecht's Life of Galileo to Urdu was called powerful.
-She translated Siyaram Sharan Gupta's Nari (published as Aurat (Woman) by Sahitya Akademi), and Mulk Raj Anand's Seven Years (Saat Saal, 1962).
+She translated Siyaram Sharan Gupta's Nari (published as Aurat (Woman) by Sahitya Akademi), and Mulk Raj Anand's Saat Saal (Seven Years, 1962).

-In 1953, her novella Sar-e-Sham was published, Kante (Thorns, a novel) was released in 1954, while Suman (another novel) came out in 1964.
-She edited and published her husband's letters to her from prison, Nuqush-e-Zindan (1954).
+In 1953, her novella Sar-e-Sham (Early in the Evening) was published, Kante (Thorns, a novel) was released in 1954, while Suman (another novel) came out in 1964.
+She edited and published Nuqush-e-Zindan (1954), which comprised her husband's letters to her from prison.

 She worked on a novel on the poet Majaz Lucknowi, which remained unfinished.
 Along with her literary endeavours, she also edited and copied her husband's writings.

 Her short stories have been characterised as having a socialistic purpose.
 For example, in Neech (Lowborn) she explored class differences between a privileged woman and a fruit-seller, and the prejudices the former has to set aside to obtain strength from the latter.
 Moreover, given the revolutionary ideology of the PWA, her works - as those of her colleagues in the group - explored gender relations and women's oppression by men and other women, the development of a modernist identity among women, as well as the more deleterious effects of poverty and ostracism on marginalised women.

 Zard Gulab (The Yellow Rose, 1981) and Allah De Banda Le (God gives, Man takes, 1984) were two of her short story collections published posthumously.